Hidden danger of toxic gasses

 Manure pits

 The decomposition of animal waste produces an oxygen-deficient, toxic and explosive environment.
-It’s not uncommon for manure pit incidents to result in multiple fatalities when family or co-workers enter the pit to perform a rescue — only to meet the same fate.
-Don’t run in to rescue.
+It is not uncommon for manure pit incidents to result in multiple fatalities when family or co-workers enter the pit to perform a rescue — only to meet the same fate.
+Do not run in to rescue.
 Plan ahead by developing an emergency action plan.

 Oxygen levels

-The following table shows how oxygen levels effect us:
+The following table shows how oxygen levels affect us:

 % oxygen in atmosphere | Health effects |